sylodev/community-actions/README.md

 **3.** - All submitted actions with a **Command** trigger type that contain *any* subcommands (`a!command subcommandOne subcommandTwo etc.`) *must* include an embedded help menu triggered by `a!<command> help` that displays the following:
 * A description of what the (super)action, as a whole, does.
 * A complete list of all valid subcommands and a description of what each one does.
 * At least one command example.

+[Here](https://github.com/sylo-digital/community-actions/tree/master/Snippets/Deano-ActionHelp) is a snippet to help you.

 **4.** - If your (super)action requires static end-user input to function such as a specific channel name or ID, message ID, user ID, etc., to contribute to ease of use, you must declare variables at the beginning of your action code with a `{note}` tag explaining what the information will be used for so the end-user can populate it correctly.
-See [here](https://i.imgur.com/dVldQxo.png) for an example.
+See [here](https://i.at.ls/f/ShwdPw) for an example.
 You must also declare that there is end-user input required in your (super)action README.

 **5.** - Wrappers or aliases for existing Atlas commands do not meet our requirements for contributing.
 Any action that is submitted in which its sole purpose is to execute a native Atlas command under a disguised name will be automatically denied.
 The only exception to this guideline is if the wrapper adds a specific functionality to the execution of the command that is not available when running the native command alone.